jacksonopp/GifTastic/README.md

 # About This Project

 Search for gifs of your favorite comedian!
-If you want the gifs to automatically play when you search, toggle the auto-play switch.
+If you want the gifs to automatically play when you search, or to play all gifs at once, toggle the auto-play switch.

 # Credits
 Auto-play toggle by Dan Klammer